 Gold and SPDR Gold Shares have Exhibited Positive Returns Over Time

 Source: From 1900–1967, the dollar price of gold is calculated from the average annual exchange rates of the dollar against the British pound taken from a table published for the London and Cambridge Economic Service by Times Newspapers Ltd. as part of The British Economy: Key Statistics.
 From 1968–March 19, 2015, the gold price is based on the London Gold Fix, a daily survey of spot gold prices conducted by telephone.
 From March 20, 2015–June 30, 2021, the gold price is based on the LBMA Gold Price, which is determined twice each business day (10:30 a.m. and 3:00 p.m.
 London time) by participants in a physically settled, electronic and tradable auction.
 All gold prices from 1968-present based on data compiled by Bloomberg Finance L.P.
-Performance quoted of SPDR Gold Shares above represents past performance, which is no guarantee of future results.
+Performance quoted of SPDR Gold Shares above represents past performance, which is not necessarily indicative of the future performance.
 Investment return and principal value will fluctuate, so you may have a gain or loss when shares are sold.
 Current performance may be higher or lower than that quoted.
-All results are historical and assume the reinvestment of dividends and capital gains.
+The returns were calculated on an offer to bid/single pricing basis on USD terms (taking into account any subscription and realization fee), with all dividends and distributions reinvested taking into account all charges payable upon reinvestment.quoted.
 Visit ssga.com/etfs for most recent month-end performance.